hunThubSpace/SubScope/README.md

 - Create, list, and delete workspaces.
 - Add, list, and delete domains within workspaces.
 - Add, list, and delete subdomains associated with domains in workspaces.
-- Filter and update subdomains based on source, scope, and resolved status.
+- Filter and update subdomains based on source, scope, ip_address, cdn_name and resolved status.
 - Bulk operations for domains and subdomains from files.

 ## Requirements